stephaniereinders/stephaniereinders_website/content/post/training_testing_sets/training_testing_sets.md

 ```

 ## Load the Iris Dataset <a class="anchor" id="load"></a>
-The Iris dataset is one of the toy datasets included with <span style="font-family:Courier; font-size:12pt;">sklearn.datasets</span>.
+The Iris dataset is one of the toy datasets included with <span style="font-family:Courier">sklearn.datasets</span>.
 We load the Iris dataset.

 ```python
 iris = load_iris()
 ```

 To learn more about the Iris dataset we view the description.
 The full description is quite long, so we only display the first five hundred characters.
-(You can use the command <span style="font-family:Courier; font-size:12pt;">print(iris['DESCR'])</span> to view the full description.)
+(You can use the command <span style="font-family:Courier">print(iris['DESCR'])</span> to view the full description.)

 ```python